BrooksV/SqlQueryClass/contributor.guide.md

    Invoke-MTBuild -Verbose
    ```

-- - Outputs to the .\dist\SqlQueryClass folder
+- - Outputs to the .\dist\GuiMyPS folder
-- - Combines the file contents of the files in Public and Private folder into .\dist\SqlQueryClass\SqlQueryClass.psd1 and exports the Public Functions
+- - Combines the file contents of the files in Public and Private folder into .\dist\GuiMyPS\GuiMyPS.psd1 and exports the Public Functions
-- - Generates the .\dist\SqlQueryClass\SqlQueryClass.psd1 Manifest file from the settings in .\project.json
+- - Generates the .\dist\GuiMyPS\GuiMyPS.psd1 Manifest file from the settings in .\project.json
-- - Resources (.\src\resources) folder content is copied to .\dist\SqlQueryClass folder
+- - Resources (.\src\resources) folder content is copied to .\dist\GuiMyPS folder
 - Run the Pester Teats using Invoke-MTTest (Find-Module -Name ModuleTools)

 1. Make corrections, repeat the build process.